jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/02_Forward the logs to Dynatrace/index.md

 - configure the communication to the log ingest api ( by specifying the host, uri)
 - handle the authentification with the help of the header : Authorization

-Let's apply it and look at the logs in dynatrace.
+1. Let's apply it and look at the logs in dynatrace.

 ```bash
 kubectl apply -f ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_output_http.yaml
 ```

-### Step 3: Look at the the logs in Dynatrace
+### C) Review the logs in Dynatrace

 In Dynatrace, let's have a look a the logs sent by Fluentbit.